 For more information see the section called "10 R-DCS - Receiver DCS" and the section called "12 T-DCS - Transmitter DCS" in Appendix B, Menu definitions.

-1000Hz, 1450Hz, 1750Hz Tone-burst
+Tone-burst

-To send out a tone-burst; you simultaneously will press a key while holding down the PTT.
+To send out a tone-burst (selectable by MENU 41); press the [F] key while holding down the PTT.
 No further configuration required using this feature.